TRASAL/dadafits/README.md

  * allow comments: everything following a '#'  until the next newline is a comment, lines starting with '#' are ignored
  * any and all white space is ignored and is only relevant for separating the numbers
  * completely empty lines are ignored

+The indexing scheme is as follows:
  * tied-array beams must be numbered from 0 (central beam) to NTABS - 1
- * a highed tied-array beam index implies a position right or westward of the center
+ * a higher tied-array beam index implies a position right or westward of the center

-The indexing scheme is as follows:
- * the middle index denotes the central position (e.g. 35 if there are 71 synthesized beams in total)
+ * the middle synthesised beam index denotes the central position (e.g. 35 if there are 71 synthesized beams in total)
- * a lower index implies a position right or westward of the center
+ * a lower synthesised beam index implies a position right or westward of the center
- * a higher index denotes a position left or eastward of the center
+ * a higher synthesised beam index implies a position left or eastward of the center

 # Contributers